NNPDF/pineappl/docs/cli-tutorial.md

 this shows the bin indices `b` for the observable `etal`, with their left and right bin limits, which you've already seen in `convolute`.
 The column `norm` shows the factor that all convolutions are divided with.
-Typically, as shown in this case, this is the bin width, but this doesn't have to be the case.
+Typically, as shown in this case, this is the bin width, but in general this can be different.

-Finally, let's have a look at the luminosities or lumis:
+Finally, let's have a look at the luminosities or *lumis*:

     pineappl obl --lumis LHCB_WP_7TEV.pineappl.lz4